 “Ah, me on camera?
 Cringe!”

 “What if I fail?
 What if I look silly!?”

 “What if my mum is the only person to support my project?”

 Over the years these are some of stresses creators have come to us about, and hey it’s natural!

 But making a pitch video doesn’t have to be a daunting process.
-Let’s take a look at some tips and examples that will help you successfully connect with your audience through your pitch.
+Get up to speed with the video production process in our Video Marketing Guide to learn how to make a good video, and continue with this article to take a look at some tips and examples that will help you successfully connect with your audience through your pitch.

 Tip 1: Don’t Hide, and Make it Personal.

 Often we see creators try to hide behind their brand or product, but if there’s anything that has tied together the successful projects that span various categories from environmental to creative on Pozible, it’s a personal story.